 [ icon master file - 6 sizes ]

-We have become, in so many words, an outrageously efficient icon factory, pumped up on caffeine, razor sharp pixels, and a couple AIR apps.
+We had become an outrageously efficient icon factory; pumped up on caffeine, razor sharp pixels, and a couple AIR apps.
 Despite the clear evolutionary ties to the previous two incarnations, every detail and every pixel of the CS5 work was new.

 Efficiencies were built in everywhere else we could as well.
 A parallel effort was underway to fix Adobe's abysmal install experience.
 One requirement of the new technology was a simplification of required branded installer assets.
 We reduced the individual deliverables here by a factor of 10.